 Objective: WWO is engaged in providing extra support to the youngest children living in four orphanges in Kenscoff.
 The program uses Toy Library, Music in Motion, and one-to-one playtime to support each child's growth and development targeting five areas: gross and fine motor, communication, problem solving, and personal-social.

-Over our history of 18 years
+Over our history of 20 years

-We have brought life-saving AIDS drugs to orphans in Ethiopia and Vietnam, started a school for over 600 orphans and vulnerable children living in extreme poverty, and provided healthcare for thousands of children living with HIV in Ethiopia, Haiti, and Vietnam.
+We have brought life-saving drugs to orphans in Ethiopia and Vietnam, started a school for over 600 orphans and vulnerable children living in extreme poverty, and provided healthcare for thousands of children living with HIV in Ethiopia, Haiti, and Vietnam.
 We supported the education, development and psychosocial well-being of hundreds of children impacted by the 2010 earthquake in Haiti and helped to improve the developmental outcomes of thousands of institutionalized children (ages 0 – 5) in Bulgaria.
 In 2014, WWO’s EOP served 2,256 orphans and vulnerable children in Bulgaria, Haiti, and Vietnam.
-An additional, 1,799 children and their caregivers benefitted from case management and support groups at Family Resource Centers in Vietnam.
+An additional, 1,799 children and their caregivers benefited from case management and support groups at Family Resource Centers in Vietnam.
 352 children living with HIV participated in camp and camp follow-up activities in Ethiopia, Haiti, and Vietnam.
 642 students attended K-8th grade at the WWO Academy in Ethiopia.
 490 boys and girls participated in sport programs in Ethiopia and Haiti.